sushruta19/simple-signup-application/README.md

 ## How to run the project in your local system?
+- Please open a free mailchimp account and get the API keys and list ID(or Audience ID).
-- First make sure that you have node and git installed in your system.
+- Make sure that you have node and git installed in your system.
 - Clone the repository to your local machine
 ```bash
 git clone https://github.com/sushruta19/simple-signup-application.git